 Some find these birds to be a nuisance, but their nesting sites are federally protected under the Migratory Bird Treaty Act, so please do not disturb an active nest (once eggs are laid) until the birds have finished raising young and are gone for the season.

 Prevention of future nest building is best done by knocking down nest structures (physically or with a spray of water) at the first sign of nest-building.

 A tip from the Professional Pest Manager is to place a tennis ball into the nest before eggs are laid; the nest can then be removed after the birds have left the area or are building a nest in a more-appropriate location.

 Texas has two swift species that might get confused for swallows: Chimney Swifts and White-throated Swifts.
 Swifts are in a different family (Apodidae) from swallows (family Hirundinidae) and are more closely related to hummingbirds.

 A nickname for Chimney Swifts is “flying cigars”, because they have a cigar-shaped body.
 Swift wings are typically longer and thinner than a swallow, with a back-curved shape and narrow points.
 Their coloration is a dull grey and black.
 These birds have stiff movements, often hunt at high altitudes, and are never seen perching.

-The less-common White-throated Swift is most easily found in west Texas desert country along high cliff edges and has a black and white contrasting look with a shallowly forked tail.
+The less-common White-throated Swift is most easily found in west Texas desert along high cliff edges, and has a black and white contrasting look with a shallowly forked tail.

 - Deeply forked tail